SuperAuguste/SuperAuguste/README.md

 Hello mate, it's big aug here!

+I use the pronouns he/him/bad programmer.

 Naw, but jokes aside, hi, I'm Auguste!
 I'm a programmer that loves trying out new things!
 I'm currently doing things with Zig and the Zig Community, and so far, it's been a bundle of fun!

+I'm working on a piece of software that will enable me to embed a soft of interactive svg website thing in here - hopefully I'll finish that soon!